Odan316/pwinds-generator/README.md

                "static": "you can write any common entity here" }
         ],
+        // Custom title for Additional section in output
+        // Default as "Additional:"
+        "additionalTitle": "Some props:"
         // DEPRECATED - another array, similar to adiitional,
         // use entitiy with repeat at "additional" instead "optional": [